This website is run by the Scottish Government. It is designed to be used by as many people as possible.

 - Use your web browser to change colours, contrast levels and fonts

-- Move through most the website using just a keyboard
+- Move through most of the website using just a keyboard

-- Move through most the website using speech recognition software
+- Move through most of the website using speech recognition software

 - Listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)